ageorge95/SERPENT-chia-offline-transaction-sign-and-send/README.md

 # High level overview
 - The script's' functionalities:
-    - it can generate a parent public key from a mnemonic
-    - it can generate quantum resistent child public keys
+    - it can derive keys from the master_sk to send funds
+    - it can send funds from the farmer_sk (aka unstaking SIT and GL coins)
     - it can generate a spend bundle with help from a running full node via its RPC interface
     - it can sign a spend bundle tx using the mnemonic
     - it can push the signed tx to the full node via its RPC interface

 **The takeaway here is that the tool can send transactions from a wallet to another wallet without having to sync the wallet, just by using the full node.**

-- !!!
-WARNING !!!
-   - Because the tool needs your mnemonic to work, be REALLY CAREFUL not to accidentally share the mnemonic
-   - The backend is posted here on github and I tried not to obfuscate anything so PLEASE feel free to review the code before you run it.

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests using the issues tab.